What is a Credit Card Minimum Payment?

 What is the biggest mistake you can make when using a credit card?

-The biggest mistake a cardholder makes is not to make the payment on time, which leads to an effect on the credit score and credit fees along with high penalties and interest fees.
+The biggest mistake a cardholder makes is not making the payment on time, which leads to an effect on the credit score and credit fees, along with high penalties and interest fees.

 Which type of credit card carries the most risk?